cam39porter/tangle/docs/product/push-vs-pull.md

 **Our knowledge bases** promote pull based ideation in the following ways:

 * **Capturing**: Our integrations mean that wherever an individual's workflows take them, there is a means to seamlessly capture the insights they are generating.
-Our backend systems mean that once captures, the insight and its context are connected to related content in the system.
+Our backend systems mean that once captured, the insight and its context are connected to related content in the system.

 * **Discovery**: Another individual is interested in a given topic or domain that is related to the insight that was previously generated.
 They simply query our knowledge base through a search bar and are presented with the relevant insight, discovering the insight when it is most pertinent.

-Our knowledge bases promote the characteristics of pull based ideation.
-In this way they incentivize individuals to capture all insights whether or not they believe someone will use them. **This means that all potentially high value insights worth capturing are captured and thus have the potential to add value when individuals search (pull) and discover them**
+Our knowledge bases promote the characteristics of *pull* based ideation.
+In this way they incentivize individuals to capture all insights whether or not they believe someone will use them. **This means that all potentially high value insights worth capturing are captured and thus have the potential to add value when individuals *pull* and discover them**